therealbazzi/therealbazzi.github.io/_portfolio/portfolio-1.md

 - Challenges in optimization and concluding remarks [18:23](https://www.youtube.com/watch?v=SHJuGASZwlE&t=1103s).

 The lecture is the first in a series on convex optimization and sets the stage for a deeper dive into the subject matter in subsequent lectures.
 It was delivered by Dr. Ahmad Bazzi and has garnered 72,419 views.
 The lecture is part of a series and spans a length of approximately 48 minutes.
 For more detailed discussions, you might want to watch the video or follow the series on [Ahmad Bazzi's YouTube channel](https://www.youtube.com/Ahmad Bazzi).

-Since the transcription indicated that there are more pages, I can fetch more details from the subsequent pages if you're interested in a more comprehensive summary.